JetBrains/teamcity-documentation/topics/patterns-for-accessing-build-artifacts.md

 * `BUILD_TYPE_EXT_ID` is a [build configuration ID](configuring-general-settings.md).
 * `BUILD_SPECIFICATION` can be `.lastFinished`, `.lastSuccessful` or `.lastPinned`, specific `buildNumber` or [build ID](build-results-page.md#Internal+Build+ID) in format `BUILD_ID:id`.
 * `ARTIFACT_PATH` is a path to the artifact on the TeamCity server.
 This path can contain a `{build.number}` pattern (`%7Bbuild.number%7D`) which will be replaced by TeamCity with the build number of the build whose artifact is retrieved.
 By default, the archive with all artifacts does not include [hidden artifact](build-artifact.md#Hidden+Artifacts).
 To include them, add `?showAll=true` at the end of the corresponding URL.
 To download artifact from the last finished, last successful, last pinned or tagged build in a specific branch, add the `?branch=<branch_name>` parameter at the end of the corresponding URL.
+If the branch parameter is not specified, the artifact is downloaded from a build in the default branch.

 Since 2020.1.4, this endpoint allows downloading archives larger than 4 GB only if the `teamcity.internal.artifacts.useZip64=false` [configuration parameter](configuring-build-parameters.md) is provided, either on a build configuration or project level.